-Operated by the FGUA, the Lehigh Acres Wastewater Treatment Facility has a FDEP-rated capacity of 2.50 MGD with a design capacity of 3.5 MGD.
+Operated by the Florida Golden Gate Utility Authority, the Lehigh Acres Wastewater Treatment Facility has a FDEP-rated capacity of 2.50 MGD with a design capacity of 3.5 MGD.
 It is limited by its disposal capacity.
 In 2010, the facility's annual average daily wastewater flow was 1.97 MGD.

-All of the reclaimed water was used for golf course irrigation and RIBs.
-In 2010, 1.03 MGD was sent to the RIBs, and the remaining 0.67 MGD reclaimed water supply was used for irrigating the Lehigh Resort, Mirror Lakes, and Majestic golf courses.
+All of the reclaimed water was used for golf course irrigation and rapid infiltration basins.
+In 2010, 1.03 MGD was sent to the rapid infiltration basins, and the remaining 0.67 MGD reclaimed water supply was used for irrigating the Lehigh Resort, Mirror Lakes, and Majestic golf courses.
 Disposal of the remaining treated effluent (0.28 MGD) was done using deep well injection.

 Wastewater flows to the facility are expected to increase to 2.31 MGD by 2030.
 A recently constructed deep injection well for disposal of excess effluent should allow the treatment capacity of the Lehigh Acres facility to increase to 3.5 MGD.
 Additional phases of planned expansions will increase treatment capacity to 5.0, 6.0, and 8.0 MGD as sufficient growth occurs within the service area.
 The 5.0-MGD capacity will be needed by 2030.
-Although the FGUA's plans to extend reclaimed water lines to Copperhead and Westminster golf courses are currently on hold; construction is anticipated by 2020.
+Although the Florida Golden Gate Utility Authority's plans to extend reclaimed water lines to Copperhead and Westminster golf courses are currently on hold, construction is anticipated by 2020.

-This information was provided by the FGUA and taken from the 2010 Reuse Inventory (FDEP 2011).
+This information was provided by the Florida Golden Gate Utility Authority and taken from the 2010 Reuse Inventory (FDEP 2011).